 One Family Tree, multiple Devices, multiple Users

 Invite other users to work on the same family tree with you.
 Any changes will be synchronized and available on other users' devices in a matter of seconds.
 Looking at the change history, you'll be able to quickly identify which changes were made by which user.
 If you prefer, you can make your family tree available as a read-only version instead.
-In version 10, CloudTree has been sped up tremendously, which you will notice especially while downloading your entries.
+Improved in version 10: CloudTree has been sped up tremendously, you are going to notice significant improvements while downloading entries.

 CloudTreeWeb: Collaborate on the Web